 Jindal Initiative on Research in IP and Competition

-Ashish Bharadwaj, Alternate Dispute Resolution in FRAND Licensing Disputes, Journal of Intellectual Property Law and Practice, forthcoming December 2020.
+Ashish Bharadwaj, Alternate Dispute Resolution in FRAND Licensing Disputes, Journal of Intellectual Property Law and Practice, December 2020.

 Indranath Gupta (co-authored), No Proactive Monitoring: A Monetary Sigh of Relief for Intermediaries in India, European Intellectual Property Review, 42(8), 524-527, 2020.